mattmeyers/gopull/README.md

 ### Configuring the GoPull Environment

-Variables used by GoPull can be set using `gopull-cli config`.
+Variables used by GoPull can be set using `gopull config`.
 Passing no flags will simply print the currently configured values.
 Passing the `--repos-dir` flag with a value will set the `REPOS_DIR` path.
 Similarly, passing the `--gopull-dir` flag with a value will set the `GOPULL_DIR`.

 ### Adding a New Repository

 In order to initialize a local managed repository, follow the instructions above for adding your ssh key to the remote as well as configuring the webhook.
 Then use the command

 ```
-gopull-cli add --uri git@<REMOTE>:<USER>/<REPOSITORY> --branch <BRANCH>
+gopull add --uri git@<REMOTE>:<USER>/<REPOSITORY> --branch <BRANCH>
 ```

 This will clone the repository into `REPOS_DIR/<USER>/<REPOSITORY>`, add the configuration entry to `repos.json`, and copy the deployment script template.